Our vision for reconciliation

 • Provide an Aboriginal and Torres Strait Islander Peoples Support Service, which consists of First Nations staff who are available to support the cultural and emotional wellbeing of patients and their families while in hospital.

-• Build relationships with Indigenous Advisors, who provide cultural advice and links to local Aboriginal and Torres Strait Islander communities.
+• Build relationships with Indigenous Advisors, who provide cultural advice and connection to local Aboriginal and Torres Strait Islander communities.

 • Ensure an Acknowledgement of Country takes place at informal and small events such as meetings.
-At larger events, such as the opening of a new hospital or service, local Elders are invited to provide a Welcome to Country ceremony.
+At larger events, such as the opening of a new hospital or service, Traditional Custodians are engaged to facilitate a Welcome to Country.

 • Hold events during National Reconciliation Week and NAIDOC Week to deepen cultural understanding amongst staff and strengthen relationships with local Aboriginal and Torres Strait Islander communities.